, Guwahati campus

 Yengkhom Jilangamba is a historian by training.
-From BA to PhD, he studied history.
-But he has also been interested in exploring the contemporary.
-For a few years now, he has become increasingly interested in inter-disciplinarity, especially in making a deeper and more meaningful connection between the past and the present.
+From BA through PhD, he studied history.
+He has also been interested in exploring the contemporary by using inter-disciplinarity, especially in making a deeper and more meaningful connection between the past and the present.
 It is these inter-linkages that interest him in both research and teaching.

 Before joining TISS in 2013, he taught history at Kirori Mal College, University of Delhi.
 He has been a Visiting Associate Fellow at the Centre for the Study of Developing Societies (CSDS), Delhi.

 Yengkhom Jilangamba's research interest area has been primarily the question of territorialities and identities.
-The period that he engages with is from the early nineteenth century to the middle of the twentieth century.
-The focus of his research has been on what is today called the North-East of India.
+He engages with the period from the early nineteenth century to the middle of the twentieth century.
+The geographical focus of his research has been on what is today called the North-East of India.
 While he takes this as a geographical unit in the contemporary period that has become a meaningful category, he is also interested in its histories.
-Therefore, he begins from a period when there was no such territorial unit to refer to.
-In that sense, the area that he is looking at moves beyond the post-colonial national boundaries of India, Bangladesh, Burma.
-Such an approach allows for interrogating what is commonly taken to be hardened categories such as nation, boundary, sovereignty, ethnicity, nationality, capitalism, colonialism, legacies of colonial anthropological knowledge, collective identity formation, self-determination, etc.
+Therefore, he begins from a period when there was no such territorial unit.
+In that sense, the area he is looking at moves beyond the post-colonial national boundaries of India, Bangladesh, Burma.
+Such an approach allows for interrogating what is commonly taken to be hardened/ given categories such as nation, border, sovereignty, nationality, capitalism, colonialism, legacies of colonial anthropological knowledge, collective identity formation, self-determination, indigeneity, etc.

 In exploring these issues, he looks at how each of these categories is mediated by violence.
-Much of his recent focus has been in understanding and exploring the meanings and experiences of violence.
-In this regard, he is keen to develop pedagogical methods that work towards collective forms of building justice and peace.
+Much of his recent focus has been on understanding and exploring the meanings and experiences of violence.
+In this regard, his focus has been on developing pedagogical methods that work towards collective forms of building justice and peace.